NethermindEth/Forta-Agents/CompoundV3-Bots/Reserves-Monitor/README.md

 deployed to the Sepolia network.

 To test the bot against its data, first set up a Sepolia RPC in your `forta.config.json` file.
-Then, build the bot using `npm run build` and run the following command to execute the bot in a block range:
+Then, run the following command to execute the bot in a block range:

 ```
-npx forta-agent run --range 3466251..3466253
+npm run range 3466251..3466253
 ```

 The finding should be emitted on 3466253, as then `reserves` is changed to